thomasperi/sandbox-clone/README.md

 * `(clonebox).run` sandboxes the `clonebox` temp directory while a specified function runs, then restores the real `fs`.

-* `(clonebox).snapshot` loads the contents of the cloned directory into a JavaScript object for analysis.
+* `(clonebox).snapshot` loads the current contents of the cloned directory into a JavaScript object for later analysis.

 * `(clonebox).diff` finds differences between snapshots.